bennettfeely/bennett/README.md

 ## Projects

-There used to be subfolders in this repo (which is why this repo has so many stars).
+Projects were previously in subfolders in this one repo (which is why this repo has so many stars).

 Each project is now in its own respective repo.
 Give 'em a star!